KAGA-KOKO/android-recovery-OP4BFB/README.md

-TWRP Device Tree for OPPO A12
+Omni Device Tree for OPPO A12
 ===========================================

 The OPPO A12 is a budget range smartphone from Realme, announced in April 2019.